Surprisingly, Landlord Insurance isn’t a legal requirement *scratches head*

-Landlord building insurance is considered essential, but content cover is considered to be a more optional extra.
+Landlord building insurance is considered essential, but the same isn’t typically said about contents cover.
 Whether it’s suitable for you generally depends on the contents of the property you’re letting.

 If your property is “furnished” then it’s worth considering contents insurance.
 Additionally, if white goods (cooker, oven, fridge, freezer..etc) are provided as part of the let, then it also might be worth considering.

-If the property is unfurnished, then it’s ultimately down to the tenant to get his/her own policy to insure their personal belongings.
+If the property is unfurnished, then it’s ultimately down to the tenant to get their own suitable Tenants Contents Insurance policy to cover their personal belongings.
 Landlords are NOT obligated to insure the tenants possession.